Yūbetsu, Hokkaido

 Yūbetsu (湧別町, Yūbetsu-chō) is a town located in Okhotsk Subprefecture, Hokkaido, Japan.

 As of May 2025, the town has an estimated population of 7,821.
 The total area is 505.74 km^{2}.

 History

+In 1871, tondenhei soldier settlers began a fishing operation in this area, and by 1900 Yūbetsu village was formed as its own entity.

 On October 1, 2009, the town of Kamiyūbetsu was merged into Yūbetsu; both are in Monbetsu District, Okhotsk Subprefecture.

+Climate

+Yūbetsu is situated along Hokkaido's northeastern coast on the Sea of Okhotsk.
+Due to the Okhotsk Subprefecture's unique geography, it is home to many of Japan's driest places; Yūbetsu is the third driest municipality in Japan with only 750.7mm (29.56 inches) of average annual precipitation.